- As low as $305/Night

 - Record a video to document the condition of the property.

-- Did your family have a great vacation?
-Most rental websites make it easy for customers to provide comments.
-If your rental and/or property manager was terrific, they will likely appreciate your kind words.
-If anything was inoperable and they failed to fix it within reason, or if the vacation rental wasn't as described, you'll want to make a note as part of your review.
+- Did your group have a excellent vacation?
+Many rental management companies make it easy for clients to provide reviews.
+If your property and/or host was great, they would love to hear about it.
+If anything was imperfect and they failed to correct it in a reasonable manner, or if the vacation rental wasn't as described, you'll want to make a note as part of your comments.